 4. Try imagery.
 Think about a place from the past when you were pain-free.
 My place is Maké Horse Beach on Moloka'i.
 I picture the waves crashing onshore and I recall the warmth of the sand.
 Wherever your place is, transport yourself there.
 Using imagery to take your mind off your pain relaxes the body, including the muscles around the pain site.
 This can reduce your overall pain load.

 Be patient with yourself when trying these techniques.
 If you try them and they don't help relieve your pain, take a deep breath, send non-judgmental compassionate thoughts to yourself—"it's hard to try these techniques and not have them work right away"—and then set the intention to try them again soon.

-Note: The theme of this article is expanded upon in Chapter 11 of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
-Also see my article "Using the Body Scan to Help with Chronic Pain and Illness".
+Note: The theme of this article is expanded on in both of my books, How to Live Well with Chronic Pain and Illness: A Mindful Guide (2015) and How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013)

 © 2011 Toni Bernhard.
 Thank you for reading my work.
 I'm also the author of: